 Now we can’t always control the pollutants we’re exposed to outdoors, but we can do something about the air inside our homes.
 If you live close to industrial activity, you can be sure those contaminants are finding their way into your home through open doors, windows, and any other gaps.

 For peace of mind in your home, we recommend the Austin Air HealthMate Plus.
-Using a unique blend of medical-grade HEPA and impregnated carbon, the Austin Air HealthMate Plus will effectively remove 99.97% of all airborne particles larger than 0.3 microns, including dust, allergens, viruses, bacteria, chemicals, and VOCs.
+Using a unique blend of medical-grade Certified HEPA Material and impregnated carbon, the Austin Air HealthMate Plus will effectively remove 99.97% of all airborne particles larger than 0.3 microns, including dust, allergens, viruses, bacteria, chemicals, and VOCs.

 Don’t Just Take Our Word for It!!